-When you open the URL, a window as in the image below will popup.
-The one squared in red should do.
+When you open the URL, a window will appear like then one shown below.
+The one squared in red should be downloaded.
 NOTE: please use the latest version.

 Once the download is complete, please create a new project in Unity.

-Double click the UniVRM unitypackage you just downloaded, and select all then click Import when a window popups, as in the image below.
+Double click the UniVRM unitypackage you just downloaded, and select all then click Import when a window appears, as in the image below.

 We can now use VRM files with Unity.

-You can add files to Unity by the drag and drop action.
+You can add files to Unity by the drag and drop method.

-If you have texture files for the accessory you added to the VRM file, please add the file to Unity too.
+If you have texture files for the accessory you added to the VRM file, please add the file to Unity also.

 We already imported the .blender file.
-Meaning, Unity and Blender are already linked.
+In other words, Unity and Blender are already linked.

-The .blender file under Assets will be like when you put in the FBX file.
+The .blender file under Assets will look like the image below when you put in the FBX file.

-We can use the file as an object too.
+We can use the file as an object also.
 Drag and drop the file to the hierarchy window.
 Files will be displayed as normal objects.
 All the objects in Blender should be displayed.

 This is the link setting with Blender.
 When you click Open, Blender will open up.
 This is the main goal for this tutorial.

-If you click Open, then edit files within Blender, the file in Unity will directly change too.
+If you click Open, then edit files within Blender, the file in Unity will directly change also.
 Try to add some objects within Blender.

-How useful.
-I bet you are saying, why didn’t you tell that to me earlier.
-You don’t need to export files as FBX, then import to Unity… each time you edit objects in Blender from now on.
+I bet you are saying, “this is very useful, why didn’t you tell this to me earlier”.
+You don’t need to export files as FBX, then import to Unity each time you edit objects in Blender from now on.

 One thing to note is that the .blender file in the Unity project folder is a copied file of the original, and when you click Open, the file you are opening is the copied one.